Welcome to Day 10 of #100daysofenrichment and thank you for joining us on this journey!

 Your dog can lie on their mat and they know that lying on their mat is the place to be…now let’s make lying on the mat for longer and longer durations more and more rewarding.

 We will use a technique referred to as 300 Peck to build duration.
-This is a reward-system that helps us build duration in behaviours by always working within the dog’s abilities.
+This is a reward-system that helps us build duration in behaviours by always working within the dog’s capabilities.

 Start with your dog lying happily on their mat.
 Start every session with five rewards, one after another, delivered on the mat.
 Instead of tossing a reward off the mat to reset, start our counting game: